NOAA-GFDL/NDSL/docs/sphinx_doc/test.rst

 -----------
 Limitations
 -----------
-While individual translate test can be run on all backends, checkpointer tests do not work for orchestrated DaCe backend.
+While individual translate tests can be run on all backends, checkpointer tests do not work for the orchestrated DaCe backend.
 This is a limitation due to DaCe not accepting keyword arguments or a list of :py:class:`pace.util.Quantity`, causing the checkpointer calls to be overly complicated.
 A possible workaround is to follow the HaloUpdater example to wrap the variables at init time and called during DaCe callbacks.
 A better solution would be to have DaCe accept a list of :py:class:`pace.util.Quantity`.